sailfishos/docs.sailfishos.org/Develop/Apps/Tutorials/QML_Live_Coding_With_Qt_QmlLive/README.md

 If you develop for multiple devices, it is possible to run the application simultaneously on all the devices.
 In that case you will find useful the **All Hosts** widget.
 Dropping a document onto this widget influences all connected hosts.
 Another feature useful when working with multiple hosts is the **Follow** behavior.
 Activating a document in the workspace view (e.g. by double clicking it – depending on your platform) triggers active document change on all **Follow**-enabled hosts.

+## Troubleshooting

+#### Syncing changes is very slow / Stange output during syncing
+QmlLive is syncing the set workspace directory to your phone.
+If this directory contains lots of files, e.g. a test folder with test data or cached dependencies, it is syncing all those.
+You can restrict QmlLive to the qml folder by clicking on the details button next to where QmlLive is enabled and append to the workspace e.g. the qml folder.
+Target workspace needs to be updated accordingly.
+If you application has the standard qml folder the resulting settings would be:
+ - Bench workspace: `$projectPath/qml`
+ - Target workspace: `qml`

 ## Standalone Usage

 This section assumes you have read the above sections and that you are familiar with building packages [manually](/Develop/Apps/Tutorials/Building_packages_-_advanced_techniques).